Skip to content

 It sounds obvious.
 Why start another blog about community?
 There are plenty of blogs on this subject from content gurus, marketing ninjas and people who describe themselves in much less cringe-worthy ways.

 Because most blogs seem to be written for community managers who are in it for the money.
 Sounds controversial.
 However, the vast majority of community management blogs, websites and events are tailored for people who are in the business of selling things and making profit.
 In it for the money.
-What if you work for a charity?
+What if you work for a charity, or a purpose-driven organisation?

 Your ‘why’ will be fundamentally different.
 Your purpose will be a cause or a challenge, and a belief that if people join you in that purpose, the world could be fundamentally different.